Home

 Isabel BESTEIRO GRACCIANI -- a great-granddaughter of Romano GRAZIANI -- wrote in 1975 that originally the name was spelled with two z's, but to make it Spanish and in order to avoid consequences on legal documents, it was written with two c's, that is GRACCIANI, and later they took off a c for the same reason."

-Esperanza GRACIANI CASTILLA -- a descendant of Flavio GRAZIANI -- and whose father spelled his name GRAZZIANI wrote, "there is no doubt that the name was originally spelled with two z's."
+Esperanza GRACIANI CASTILLA -- a great-granddaughter of Flavio GRAZIANI -- and whose father spelled his name GRAZZIANI wrote, "there is no doubt that the name was originally spelled with two z's."

-I no longer believe this theory.
-Nevertheless, there is no doubt that double consonants were used in thte 19th century.
+I (Emil SIGNES) no longer believe this theory.
+Nevertheless, there is no doubt that double consonants -- both ZZ and CC - were used in the 19th century.
 According to Isabel BESTEIRO GRACIANI, her grandfather signed his name "F. GRAZZIANI," and Esperanza GRACIANI CASTILLA notes that not only her father, but also his siblings and his father, spelled their names GRAZZIANI.
-Despite the spelling of her name, her children now spell their name MARTÍNEZ GRAZZIANI.
+Despite the orthodox spelling of her name, her children now (2009) spell their name MARTÍNEZ GRAZZIANI.

-What is now clear is that in Italy the name was spelled GRAZIANI.
+What is now clear is that in Italy the only spelling of the name was GRAZIANI (and in the 17th century, GRATIANI)..

 2